localgovdrupal/docs/docs/src/content/features/step-by-step.md

 ## Editing tips

-### On step-by-step landing pages
+### On step by step landing pages

-Avoid having too much copy on step-by-step landing pages, as it pushes the steps further down the page making them hard to find, especially on mobile devices.
+Avoid having too much copy on step by step landing pages, as it pushes the steps further down the page making them hard to find, especially on mobile devices.

 Include no more than 3 to 4 sentences, or an alert box – if there is something you need to warn users about or there's information that is out of the usual way of doing things.

-## On step-by-step titles
+## On step by step titles

-You should include 'step by step' in the title of your page.
+It's good practice to include 'step by step' in the title of your page.
 This makes it clear to the user that this is a process to follow.